cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 provides domain separation between families of circuits, but does not provide domain separation between instances of a circuit.
-Concretely, it is possible for Aggregators to accept a report for Prio3SumVec from a Client who disagrees with them on the value of `bits` and `length`.
+Concretely, it is possible for Aggregators to accept a report for Prio3SumVec from a Client who disagrees with them on the value of `bits` and `length` (so long as the encoded measurement is the same size).
 This is because there is no binding of the circuit parameters to the computation.

 ## Side-Channel Resistance